jordimassaguerpla/chestxray.ai/README.md

 ## Credits

-This project was initially developed at the [21st SUSE Hackweek project](https://hackweek.opensuse.org/projects/chest-x-ray-medical-diagnosis-with-deep-learning-and-javascript), and based on [DeepLearning.AI](https://deeplearning.ai)[AI for Medical Diagnosis course](https://www.coursera.org/learn/ai-for-medical-diagnosis).
+This project was initially developed at the [21st SUSE Hackweek project](https://hackweek.opensuse.org/projects/chest-x-ray-medical-diagnosis-with-deep-learning-and-javascript), and based on [DeepLearning.AI](https://deeplearning.ai) [AI for Medical Diagnosis course](https://www.coursera.org/learn/ai-for-medical-diagnosis).

-Thanks to [SUSE](https://www.suse.com) for letting me hack on this project for a week, and to [DeepLearning.AI](https://deeplearning.ai) for such brilliant course, and the permission to use and publish the model for non-comercial purposes.
+Thanks to [SUSE](https://www.suse.com) for letting me hack on this project for a week.
+Thanks to [DeepLearning.AI](https://deeplearning.ai) for such brilliant course, and the permission to use and publish the model for non-comercial purposes.

 ## Dataset